 All About Kay

-Combining design aesthetics with an artistic eye and mindfulness, Kay's photography reminds us to see beauty in the detail, find gratitude in the ordinary, and feel the rhythm of life in the everyday.
-She wholeheartedly celebrates colour and its benefits on our demeanour, while equally upholding the value of finding harmony in the chaotic and colourless.
+Combining an artistic eye with mindfulness and her love of nature and humanness, Kay reminds us to see beauty in the detail, find gratitude in the ordinary, and feel the rhythm of life in the everyday.

 "In a very focused way (pun intended) I've learnt so much about living in the moment, being in awe of the tiniest details, slowing down, and falling in love with the world over and over again through the lens of my camera.
 Photography sharpens my gratitude, keeps me mindful, and reminds me to add happiness to the world, not subtract from it.
-If people consider my images to be without meaning, then they have overlooked mankind's need to feel joy and be humoured, which are prerequisites for wellbeing."
+If people consider my images to be without meaning, then they have overlooked mankind's need to feel peace and joy."

 AWARDS: Top 10 Photographer of the Year, 2023 (Travel)